3 T-Shirt Sizing Agile Methods for Better Team Estimates

 It can also be utilized during agile portfolio planning to estimate upcoming features a team can consider taking on without fully decomposing to an absolute level, such as story point level.
 I think relative estimates are reasonable to help with capacity planning but should be taken with a grain of salt and not considered project schedules – the most significant mistake management makes.

-It would help to consider t-shirt size estimation when you need a quick estimate for the number of items.
+It would help to consider a t-shirt size estimation when you need a quick estimate of the number of items.
 It allows teams new to agile estimation techniques to perform a better estimation method.

 How to Do T-Shirt Sizing Planning Poker